Pub & Club Guide

 8 Bennett's Hill

-A grade two listed building which was once an old bank (hence the writing on the exterior), this pub has recently had a massive makeover and has now a very pleasant albeit quirky decor.
-There should be three ales on sale but it can sometimes be difficult to know as there may be no pump clips on the handpulls.
-It's best to ask.
+A grade two listed building which was once an old bank (hence the writing on the exterior).
+It's now a premium cocktail bar, with subdued lighting throughout with dark wood furniture.
+The bar is broken up into a number of different seating areas, both open and secluded.
+The building is ornate throughout with a focus on the natural world.
+There should be three ales on sale but it can sometimes be difficult to know as there may be no pump clips on the handpulls, so it's best to ask.
+There is a small, secret bar room to be found, as well as a meeting room available.

 - Malt House